martin-pabst/java-compiler/documents/methods.md

 object.methodIdentifier(t, null, p1, ..., pn);   // we don't need a callback as thread won't execute next step before method is complete
 ```
   * if method returns a value you can get it via ``t.sf.pop()`` in the next step.

+### d) static java method
+  * static methods don't get called from library methods, so we don't need the callback-parameter.